karetkaz/Cmpl/extras/Reference/Language.md

 ```

 ### function
 `function` is the base type of all functions.

 ### object
-`object` is the base type for all garbage collected types.
+`object` is the base type for all reference types allocated in the heap.

-Every type inherited from object will be reference counted,
-and destroyed when there are no more references to it.
+Every type inherited from object will be reference counted, and destroyed when there are no more references to it.
-- circular references may retain objects from destruction.

 ## Aliases